 Cut, Cut, Cut your Content and Procedures

 Sure.
 We’ve been reducing word count in procedures for some time.
 It’s time to do more, however.
 As noted in an earlier post, we have to think mobile.
 Think small screens and small devices.
-Screen real estate will be at a premium.
-With that in mind, I’m offering some suggestions on how to cut back. [...]
+Screen real estate on phones is at a premium.
+With that in mind, I’m offering some suggestions on how to cut back. […]

 Might We Become Walking Computers?